 - Animated Adaptation: The animated version ran considerably longer than the original manga, resulting in stronger plotlines and character development.

 - Art Evolution: A considerable amount during the anime's eight year run.
 Starting out rushed and rather cartoonish, the artwork grew progressively more sophisticated with each passing year.

 - Bad Future: Largely averted in this case; it's established early on that Eiichi is destined to marry Miyoko.
 The opening to the final season even shows Miyo-chan dressing up in a bridal gown.

 - Barbie Doll Anatomy: Averted to some degree, due to Japan's more relaxed attitude to child nudity.
 As in most Fujio collaborations, bathing scenes were fairly common, especially where Miyoko was concerned.

 - Boring but Practical: Totally averted.
 Everything Eiichi builds is exciting but impractical.

 - Bamboo Technology: To the nth degree; all of Kiteretsu's designs are based on pre-industrial materials, allowing Eiichi to devise time machines from wooden planks and coconut shells.

 - Book Dumb: Maybe.
 While Eiichi is an engineering genius, it's suggested that he's only an average student.

 - Bruiser with a Soft Center: Kaoru, aka Buta (Gorilla), the neighborhood bully.
 There's always one in every Fujio series, usually with soft spot for lost puppies and helpless babies.

 - Butt Monkey: Korosuke for the most part.
-In contrast to Doraemon, Koro-san usually takes the fall when one of Eiichi's experiments malfunctions.
+In contrast to Doraemon, Koro-chan usually takes the fall when one of Eiichi's experiments malfunctions.